What Qualifies as a Deadly Weapon?

 Contact an Experienced Philadelphia Criminal Defense Attorney

 The recently decided case of Commonwealth v.
 Chambers could have a significant effect on what types of objects are considered deadly weapons in aggravated assault cases.
-If you were recently arrested for assault, please contact an experienced Philadelphia criminal defense attorney at The Law Offices of Michael T. Van Der Veen by calling 215-515-6892 or by sending us a brief message.
+If you were recently arrested for assault, please contact an experienced Philadelphia criminal defense attorney at van der Veen, Hartshorn, and Levin by calling 215-515-6892 or by sending us a brief message.